790gradml/gradML/info/class_policy.md

 {:toc}
 ## Cross-registration

 We follow MIT's calendar, and do not have additional extensions or accommodations based on home university calendar.
 Especially important will be for you to plan ahead for our two in-person exams.
-Our exams will be scheduled before MIT's final exam period (i.e., before Monday December 18, 2023); the exact date/room are TBC.
+Our final will be scheduled during MIT's final exam period---the exact date/room are TBC.

 All students need a Kerberos to interact with MIT systems (e.g. the Registrar [WebSIS](https://student.mit.edu)).
 Cross-registered students will receive their Kerberos once the registration goes through; however, the process can take a while.
 We therefore strongly encourage you to cross register early, if possible, to avoid any delayed access.